-Understanding the history of diabetes and how it was first treated can help us to appreciate how well it is understood and managed today.
+Understanding the history of diabetes and its early treatment can help us appreciate how far the understanding and treatment of this condition have come.

 Discovery of diabetes